nquesada/nquesada.github.io.old/conferences/cewqo2019/README.md

-# My contributions to CLEO 2017
+# My contributions to CEWQO 2019

 This repository contains my contributions to [CEWQO2019](https://cewqo2019.uni-paderborn.de/).
 The abstracts are: